 Families belong together – A Message regarding family detainment and separation at the U.S.-Mexico Border

 OECE’s work is grounded in the belief that all families have the right to thrive.
-We strongly support San Francisco’s status as a sanctuary city and wholeheartedly endorse the Mayor and Mayor-elect’s statement regarding comprehensive immigration reform.
+We strongly support San Francisco’s status as a sanctuary city and wholeheartedly endorse the Mayor’s statement regarding comprehensive immigration reform.
 For more information including legal and classroom resources CLICK HERE

 Las familias deberían estar juntas: un mensaje sobre detenciones y separaciones de familias en la frontera de México con los Estados Unidos